M66B/XPrivacyLua/README.md

 Support
 -------

+Only the XPrivacyLua version released in the Xposed repository is supported.

+XPrivacyLua is supported with the original Xposed framework only.

+XPrivacyLua with [Island](http://forum.xda-developers.com/android/-t3366295) is not supported.

 * For support on Xposed, please go [here](http://forum.xda-developers.com/xposed)
 * For support on XPrivacyLua, please go [here](https://forum.xda-developers.com/xposed/modules/xprivacylua6-0-android-privacy-manager-t3730663)

-Only the XPrivacyLua version released in the Xposed repository is supported, so for example the F-Droid build is not supported.

 Donations
 ---------